Barking Dog Problem – Dog Training – Dog Trainer – Behaviorist

 Customer: He barks whenever he hears any kind of noise / strange sound / thunder / lightning.

 Sam: You have a somewhat sensitive dog, and we can’t change that.
+You can desensitize most of this.
 Don’t give him attention for the attention-seeking barking, only when he’s quiet.
-You could also make a tape recording of the sounds and play them over and over again, softly for a few days then louder and louder every day until the dog ignores them as background noise.
+You could also make a tape recording of the sounds and play them over and over again while feeding him his dinner, softly for a few days then louder and louder every day until the dog ignores them as background noise.
 You could also play a radio while you are gone to somewhat block out the outside noises.
 It won’t provide him any comfort that you are gone, but it can somewhat drown out outside noises that would trigger the barking.

 Customer: He barks when he’s bored of his toys.